syranez/dcss-lobby/README.md

 **Client** wraps the WebSocket connection.
 The WebSocket connection transmits messages.
 The **MessageParser** parses the messages and creates **Message**-Objects.
 These objects are stored in a **MessageStore**.
 The **MessageBulk** tries to summarize messages to reduce spam.
 After the **MessageBulk** got max messages, the messages are given to **Translator**, which converts the messages to game **Event** objects and puts them on the **Emitter**.
 The **Emitter** filters and formats events and puts them in a sink e. g. console.

 **Lobby** is the main interaction object.
 It handles all the above mentioned things.
-A lobby needs the shortcut for a DCSS WebTiles server and the servers WebSocket URL and can have an optionally configuration object:
+A lobby needs the shortcut for a Dungeon Crawl Stone Soup WebTiles server and the servers WebSocket URL and can have an optionally configuration object:

 ```js
 const lobby = new Lobby(/* server shortcut */ 'CUE', /* server url */ 'https://underhound.eu:8080/', {